assiro/uub-operative-system/README.md

 # Operative system and firmware distribution for UUB

-UUB Petalinux global firmware integration:
+UUB Petalinux system and firmware(fpga) integration:

-uub.bin is the image file of entire flash memory
+uub.bin is the image file of entire flash memory (how to use it into uub manual)

 Current version of system Beta Test 0.2  - september 2016